cemac/sc-shell/README.md

 sc-shell
 ==========

-An introduction to the Unix shell for people who have never used the command line before.
+An introduction to the Unix shell.

 The rendered content can be viewed here: